-The library media collection is developed in accordance with the district's educational media materials selection policy (4.22), and the Florida Statutes 1001.03 and Florida statute 1006.28.
+The library media collection is developed in accordance with the district's educational me- dia materials selection policy (4.22) and Florida statute 1006.28.

 The American Association of School Librarians (AASL) positions on collection are available online at The American Association of School Librarians in the document "Access to Resources and Services in the School Library Media Program: An Interpretation of the Library Bill of Rights."